parrt/cs601/projects/webmail.md

 Notice that these subjective scores cover 15% of the project.
 Screwing these up means the most you can achieve is 85% on the entire project.

 I have provided a [basic github repository](https://github.com/parrt/cs601-webmail-skeleton) that you can look at to learn more about using that website with releases and someone.
+Feel free to ignore it and completely design your own if you want.

 # Requirements